oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 Services can advertise that a function or action is not available for a particular instance by setting its value to null.

-Example 89: the [SampleEntities.MostRecentOrder]{.Datatype} function is
-not available for customer \'ALFKI\'
+Example 89: the `SampleEntities.MostRecentOrder` function is not available for customer \'ALFKI\'

 ::: {style="border-top:solid windowtext 1.0pt;border-left:none;border-bottom:
 solid windowtext 1.0pt;border-right:none;padding:3.0pt 0in 3.0pt 0in;